skippyr/graffiti/README.md

 Those functions are wrapper of the `fmt.Sprintf` function, which means that you can them to format data just like you normally do with the `fmt.Printf`, also returning the same data types.
 The difference is that they can interpret new format specifiers to apply styles.

 They will also automatically replace those format specifiers with styles sequences, or will remove them automatically of the string if it detects that the stream is not a terminal.

+To avoid conflicts with the sequences, those functions will remove ANSI sequences that apply styles or move the cursor that you might be placed in the string.

 ### Format Specifiers